Cracks Deepening In NFL OL Play

 “It’s difficult to account for your guys just losing that consistently,” Mays said.
 “You don’t want to call plays like that where you’re thinking, ‘If my right guard gets beat right here one-on-one, this play is going to get blown up.'”

-Coaches can try to scheme up help for their linemen with receivers and running backs chipping or tight ends staying in to block, but there is only so many holes that can be plugged.
+Coaches can try to scheme up help for their linemen with receivers and running backs chipping or tight ends staying in to block, but there are only so many holes that can be plugged.

 “The problem is if you are in a situation where guys are taking turns where they’re the ones allowing pressure, there’s nothing you can really do about that as an offensive coordinator,” Mays said.
 “If it’s one guy, you can get four hands in there to help, but there is no answer if it is multiple guys, and that’s where offenses can start to feel disjointed.”